-- How the position will meet the needs of the program - How the position will contribute to the College priorities (e.g., interdisciplinary programs, goals of the Strategic Plan, delivery of Scribner Seminars by tenured and tenure-track faculty) - Enrollment data
+- How the position will meet the needs of the program - How the position will contribute to the College priorities (e.g., interdisciplinary programs, goals of the Strategic Plan, delivery of Scribner Seminars by tenured and tenure-trackfaculty)

+Enrollment data

-Request(s) for full- and part-time appointments should be discussed with the ADOF for Personnel, Development, and Diversity before submitting an ATE.
-In the case of multiple renewals of part-time faculty, such consultation may be requested by the ADOF for Personnel, Development, and Diversity upon submission of the ATE.
+Request(s) for full- and part-time appointments should be discussed with the ADOF before submitting an ATE.
+In the case of multiple renewals of part-time faculty, such consultation may be requested by the ADOF upon submission of the ATE.